 Regulatory changes in the US now allow for groups like the Hemp Feed Coalition and Friends of Hemp to bring product applications to the US Food and Drug Administration (FDA) for approval, said Annie Rouse, founder and president of Friends of Hemp.

 The Kentucky-based non-profit organization provides educational programming and supports research into developing a market for industrial hemp and hemp derived products, she told FeedNavigator.

 It also has been working with the Hemp Feed Coalition to expand the approved use of hemp-derived ingredients like oil, hemp seed, hemp protein or hemp hearts in feed.

-“You kind of have to have the financials in place move forward with the FDA – you submit an application to them then they provide [research study] protocols,” she said.
-“The University of Kentucky did a relative feeding value on silage in 2015 and found they found that the relative feed value is similar to alfalfa, but a study like that and a lot of others being performed aren’t necessarily meeting FDA protocols – so the first step is to [meet] the protocols.”
+“You kind of have to have the financials in place to move forward with the FDA – you submit an application to them, then they provide [research study] protocols,” she said.
+“The University of Kentucky did a relative feeding value on silage in 2015 and they found that the relative feed value is similar to alfalfa, but a study like that and a lot of others being performed aren’t necessarily meeting FDA protocols – so the first step is to [meet] the protocols.”

 Initially, the group is working to have the use of cold-pressed hemp oil approved for use in companion animal diets, she said.